morrigan/user-behavior-anomaly-detector/README.md

 **Note:** Only Linux platforms are supported.
 Tested on Xubuntu 16.04.

 The code includes:
-- dataset to train your models on
+- dataset for different users to train and test models
 - preprocessing functions to properly tokenize the data
-- train and predict functions for existing data
+- train and predict functions for existing (saved) data
+- training new model on raw osquery logs
 - saving and loading trained models
 - predict functions for incoming new data